Updated: April 2026

 We’ve Seen This Play Out

 We worked with a landlord in Hamilton who had included a clause requiring the tenant to pay the first $300 of any repair inside the unit.
 The relationship deteriorated after a plumbing issue, and the landlord withheld a portion of the last month’s rent deposit to recover the repair cost the tenant had refused to cover.
-At the LTB hearing, the member noted that the clause directly conflicted with the landlord’s maintenance obligations under the RTA, that the deduction from the deposit was also improper, and the landlord ended up ordered to repay the full amount.
+At the LTB hearing, the member noted that the clause directly conflicted with the landlord’s maintenance obligations under Section 20 of the RTA, that the deduction from the deposit was also improper, and the landlord ended up ordered to repay the full amount.
 The clause created the entire dispute.
 Without it, the landlord had a straightforward tenancy.

 We also saw a Toronto landlord lose a case over a utility clause that said simply “tenant pays utilities.”
 The tenant paid hydro but disputed gas costs because the building’s gas supply ran through a shared meter the tenant couldn’t read or verify.
 The LTB found the clause too vague to enforce for the gas portion and ruled in the tenant’s favour.
 The fix would have taken one sentence: naming each utility explicitly and linking each one to the specific meter or account the tenant controlled.
 Vague language always fails when money is at stake.